maxitg/SetReplace/Documentation/SymbolsAndFunctions/UtilityFunctions/CausalDensityDimension.md

 ###### [Symbols and Functions](/README.md#symbols-and-functions) > Utility Functions >

-# GraphDimension
+# CausalDensityDimension

-**`GraphDimension`** estimates the dimension of a subregion of a given graph, using one of the supported methods below.
+**`CausalDensityDimension`** estimates the dimension of a subregion of a given graph, using the Myrheim-Meyer dimension estimation algorithm.

-## Dimension estimation methods

-### "FlatCausalDiamondRelationProbability"

-Uses the Myrheim-Meyer dimension estimation algorithm.
+### Myrheim Meyer Dimension Estimation

 This method is based on [Causal Set Theory](https://en.wikipedia.org/wiki/Causal_sets), an approach to quantum gravity which, much like the Wolfram Model, describes spacetime not as a continuum but as a large collection of discrete points endowed with a causal partial order of the form *x* ≺ *y*, i.e. "*x* is to the past of *y*."
 A causal set then contains a finite set of causal relations following this partial order in spacetime.